HKpowerStudio

 • Ditch the photo holiday cards…generally, they end up in the trash (recycled, hopefully), especially since people can see you more frequently via social media.
 How about a digital holiday card?
 I compromised and began sending recycled content postcards a few years ago.

-• As you pull holiday items out, please consider donating old ornaments and out-of-date decorations.
-Many thrift shops set up great holiday display areas!
-Consider picking up new/vintage items from thrift locations also.
+• As you pull out holiday items, consider donating old ornaments and outdated decorations.
+Many thrift shops set up significant holiday display areas!
+Pick up new or vintage items from thrift stores as needed.

 • Begin memento boxes for your kid’s holiday traditions, and keep these separate so they can be given to your older kids when they leave home.